rafaph/ts-app-template/README.md

 ## Features

-1) Docker-compose file using last NodeJS (and npm) LTS version.
+1) Docker-compose file using last NodeJS LTS version.
 2) Typescript configured using paths alias for src (@app) and test (@test).
 3) Test framework (mocha) configured with chai/expect assertions, coverage (with nyc) and sinon for mocks.
 4) All linting goodies (linting folders, files names and also your code [eslint]).